rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

     $ java -cp $CP RPCClient
      [x] Requesting fib(30)

-The presented design is not the only possible implementation of a RPC service, but it has some important advantages:
+The design presented here is not the only possible implementation of a RPC service, but it has some important advantages:

  * If the RPC server is too slow, you can scale up by just running